paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

 **(d) Electronic payments and documents** The Corporation shall implement policies to accept electronic documents and electronic payments in all of its programs.

+**(e) Sense of Congress** It is the sense of Congress that—

+(1) the Corporation is obligated to consult with and collect input from current employees on plans to substantially reorganize the Corporation prior to implementation of such plan; and

+(2) the Corporation should consider preference, experience, and, when relevant, seniority when reassigning existing employees to new areas of work.

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsec. (c), was in the original “this division”, meaning division F of Pub.
 L. 115–254, Oct.
 5, 2018, 132 Stat.
 3485, which is classified principally to this chapter.
 For complete classification of division F to the Code, see Short Title note set out under [section 9601 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9601) and Tables.

+#### Amendments
+2025—Subsec. (e).
+Pub.
+L. 119–60 added subsec. (e).

 <a id="section-9633"></a>